-Laminated 2022-2023 Player ID cards from appropriate association that the team plays in will be required.
-All teams must provide a team roster.
-Birth certificates must be available upon request.
+Laminated 2024 Player ID cards from appropriate association that the team plays in will be required.
+MLS NEXT and GA teams must provide a team roster.

-All players must have signed medical release forms at team check in and throughout the tournament.
+Managers must have players signed medical release forms in case asked for.

 Players Age Groups: